Scroll down to view our services for schools & more

 "We aim to be the leading organisation supporting djing & music technology in schools across the UK by 2025" - Joe Townsley (Founder of Noise Academy)

-If you are UK based school we would like to invite you to claim your free introductory workshop with us.
+If you are UK based school we would love to meet you.

 We employ a number of tutors who are DBS checked and we provide all equipment.